vapi4k/vapi4k/vapi4k-docs/topics/Overview.md

 a [Kotlin DSL](https://kotlinlang.org/docs/type-safe-builders.html)
 that makes it easy to define, deploy, and maintain Vapi applications.

-Vapi4k allows you to stop wrangling with Vapi REST calls, worrying about hand-coding Vapi JSON messages, and implementing LLM tool calls.
+Vapi4k allows you to stop orchestrating Vapi REST calls, worrying about hand-coding Vapi JSON messages, and implementing LLM tool calls.
 Instead, Vapi4k allows you to focus on creating the prompts to build your voice application.